bfarahdel/Insight/README.md

 <br>
 **Demo Video**: https://youtu.be/vJEmiHUoBxc

+This application was developed with the Python Flask web framework and is hosted on Azure.

-Utilizing the **Symbl.ai API**, text can extracted from the user's audio file to the built-in text editor on the webpage.
-The user can also view augmented reality 3D model's directly in their browser (powered by the **Echo 3D API** and **Google Scene Viewer**.
+Utilizing the [**Symbl.ai API**](https://symbl.ai/), text can extracted from the user's audio file to the built-in text editor on the webpage.
+The user can also view augmented reality 3D model's directly in their browser (powered by the [**Echo 3D API**](https://www.echo3d.co/) and [**Google Scene Viewer**](https://developers.google.com/ar/develop/java/scene-viewer).

 ##  Important :exclamation:
 It takes some time to upload audio files and it varies based on the length of the audio file.
 With a short file (around 5 minutes), I recommend allowing around a minute to upload.
 This is due to the processing time with the Symbl API to extract text from the audio file.